404brainnotfind/portfolio/README.md

 ### 5. Generate Your Static Site

 Static site generation converts your Markdown content into HTML, which can be hosted anywhere.
-Etter favors this approach because it creates fast, secure, and portable websites.
+As Etter recommends, preview your site locally to ensure accuracy.
+Static generation avoids server-side risks and ensures your resume loads quickly for all users.

 1. From your project directory, run:
    ```
    pelican content
    ```
-2. This generates your website in the `output` directory
-3. To preview your site locally, run:
+2. To preview your site locally, run:
    ```
    pelican --listen
    ```
-4. Open your browser and navigate to `http://localhost:8000`
+3. Open your browser and navigate to `http://localhost:8000`

-This step demonstrates Etter's principle of using automation to create consistent, error-free documentation outputs.
+4. Repeat step 1-3 if you modify anything in content

 ### 6. Create a Repository on GitHub

 Etter recommends using public version control platforms (forges) to host documentation because they provide visibility, enable collaboration, and integrate with modern workflows.

 1. Log in to your GitHub account
 2. Click the "+" icon in the upper right corner and select "New repository"